exonum/exonum-doc/src/get-started/first-java-service.md

 This tutorial is aimed at beginners in Exonum Java.
 It is an introduction into service development in Java.
-As such, it does not cover some important to real-world services topics, like authorization or proofs of authenticity for service data, but gives a foundation to learn about that in subsequent materials.
+As such, it does not cover some important to real-world services topics, like authorization, or proofs of authenticity for service data, or testing, but gives a foundation to learn about that in subsequent materials.

 <!-- todo: What is our introductory page on main Exonum principles and
   abstractions? -->